bvanelli/scripts/panorama/README.md

 ## I want to run it!

 First, [download and install the toolbox](http://petercorke.com/wordpress/toolboxes/machine-vision-toolbox#Downloading_the_Toolbox) (for no particular reason, all the strings in the toolbox use the wrong quotes that does not work in 2016b and below.
-If you are facing issues, search and replace all backticks ``(`)`` with `'`).
+If you are facing issues, search and replace all double-quotes `"` with single quotes `'`).
 Just replace the photos on the `dataset` folder with your own, or change the path in the second line of the script.

 ```matlab
 images = iread('YOUR FOLDER HERE/*.JPG','double');